austral/specification/src/ref/macros.md

 #### Parameters and Values

 `name`
-: The macro name, a &symbol;.
+: The macro name, a SYMBOL.

 `documentation`
 : An optional documentation string.

 `param-name`
-: The name of a parameter, a &symbol;.
+: The name of a parameter, a SYMBOL.

 `default`
 : The default value of a keyword parameter.

 `form`
-: An arbitrary &form;.
+: An arbitrary FORM.

 #### Description